 - Preheat oven to 350ºF

-- Grate the zucchinis and put them on an old kitchen cloth, sprinkle the salt.
-Leave about five minutes.
+- Grate the zucchinis and put them on an old kitchen cloth, sprinkle with salt.
+Let it rest for about five to ten minutes.

 - In a small bowl put the two tablespoons of ground flaxseed and the six tablespoons of water or zucchini juice and set aside.